dotnet/docs/docs/csharp/language-reference/keywords/interface.md

 These preceding member declarations typically don't contain a body.
 An interface member may declare a body.
 Member bodies in an interface are the *default implementation*.
 Members with bodies permit the interface to provide a "default" implementation for classes and structs that don't provide an overriding implementation.

 > [!IMPORTANT]
-> Adding default interfaces members forces any `ref struct` that implements the interface to add an explicit declaration of that method.
+> Adding default interfaces members forces any `ref struct` that implements the interface to add an explicit declaration of that member.

 An interface may include: